Samuel Marsden Collegiate School

-Samuel Marsden Collegiate School is a private composite girls school located in the Wellington suburb of Karori in New Zealand.
-It has a socio-economic decile of 10 - on a scale from 1 to 10, 1 reflecting the lowest socioeconomic communities - and provides year one to 13 education for girls, with a co-educational pre-school.
-Its exam results rank consistently in the top schools in New Zealand.
-Samuel Marsden Collegiate School students complete the New Zealand National Certificate of Educational Achievement (NCEA).
+Samuel Marsden Collegiate School is a private girls school located in the Wellington suburb of Karori in New Zealand.
+It has a socio-economic decile of 10 – on a scale from 1 to 10, 10 reflecting the highest proportion of students from high socio-economic communities – and provides year one to 13 education for girls, with a co-educational pre-school.

 History

 The school is named after the Anglican Missionary Samuel Marsden.
 It was established in 1878 by Mrs Mary Ann Swainson as a day and boarding school for girls from Wellington and the surrounding areas.
 The school was originally known as the Fitzherbert Terrace School, and Esther Mary Baber was for many years the headmistress.
 In 1920, the school was bought by the Anglican Diocese of Wellington, and moved to Karori in 1926.
 Samuel Marsden Collegiate has had 11 principals, only one of whom, Rev. Gerald Clark, has been male.